sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 - "There is no such thing as a new idea.
 It is impossible.
 We simply take a lot of old ideas and put them into a sort of mental kaleidoscope.
 We give them a turn and they make new and curious combinations." -- Mark Twain

 - "But what do you do when a department [in a university] goes bad?
 André Weil suggested that there is a logarithmic law at work: first-rate people attract other first-rate people, but second-rate people tend to hire third-raters, and third-rate people hire fifth-raters.
 If a dean or a president is genuinely interested in building and maintaining a high-quality university (and some of them are), then he must not grant complete self-determination to a second-rate department; he must, instead, use his administrative powers to intervene and set things right.
 That's one of the proper functions of deans and presidents, and pity the poor university in which a large proportion of both the faculty and the administration are second-raters; it is doomed to diverge to minus infinity." -- French mathematician André Weil once mentioned to Paul Halmos an unconscious formula that weaker academic departments used when hiring new faculty.

-- "The pleasure in the pursuit of useless research is amplified by the fact that it cannot be put to misuse."

-- "The pen is mightier than the sword only when people are willing to read/listen.
-The sword, hence, still has its relevance."

 - "Discovery consists of seeing what everybody has seen and thinking what nobody has thought" -- Albert Szent-Györgyi